dotnet/templating/docs/Available-Symbols-Generators.md

 In this sample three symbols are defined:
  - `MessageYear` - is a parameter set by the user when calling `dotnet new`.
- - `ThisYear` - use the now generator to calculate the cuyrrent year.
+ - `ThisYear` - use the now generator to calculate the current year.
- - `YearReplacer` - ensures that any occurrance of "1234" is replaced.
+ - `YearReplacer` - ensures that any occurrence of "1234" is replaced.
 If `MessageYear` was passed in by the user that value will be used.
 Otherwise `ThisYear` will be used.

 ```
   "symbols":{